MinusKelvin/ice4/README.md

   - Horizontally mirrored piece square tables for pieces
   - Full piece square table for king
   - King-relative piece square tables for pawns and passed pawns
+  - Doubled pawns
+  - Isolated pawns
-  - Doubled & isolated pawn terms
+  - Simplified pawn chain
+  - Rook on (semi-)open files
-  - Bishop pair and tempo terms
+  - Bishop pair
+  - Tempo

 ## Acknowledgements

 - This follows the TCEC 4K rules: https://wiki.chessdom.org/TCEC_4k_Rules
-- Thanks to Analog for coming up with the name, some search work, and the logo
+- Thanks to Analog for coming up with the name, logo, and various other contributions